arbash-malik/data_engineering_1/README.md

   I transformed almost all of the column names to better represent the information they contain, as well as added more transformed columns that can be used for further analysis such as `account_age`,`balance_before`,`overall_loan_amount_due`.
   And create a denormalized database structure that combines all of the columns in the database.
 A trigger was also created to make sure any insertions in the data would update the analytical layer.
   A trigger log table was also created that gives you the new `account_id` and the `timestamp` of the update.
+  I also created some stored procedures for quick recall of data.

 # 4. Data Marts as Views
   I created 4 Data Marts